2000prcs/Data-Miner/README.md

 ## Future Improvements

 - To make the program more user friendly, I can add more helpers for command or query errors.
-For example, I can add friendly intro giving introduction of the program or instruction when user makes an input error.
+For example, I can add friendly intro giving introduction of the program or instructions when user makes an input error.
--
+- I can add helper messages depending on the error type as well.
+For example, if the query is a wrong data type (e.g. number instead of string), helper message can give a direction to correct the input.
+- If the dataset becomes larger, I can consider save the data in a database to query the data more efficiently.

 ## Built With